dstackai/dstack/docs/reference/cli/init.md

 # dstack init

-This command shares the current Git credentials with dstack.
+This command authorizes dstack to use the current Git credentials (to fetch your code when running workflows).
-This is required to let dstack fetch the code when running workflows within private Git repos.
+Not needed for public repos.

 ### Usage